minprog/app-studio/40 Problem Sets/10 Learn a Language/10 Content.md

 ## Assessment

-This assignment counts towards 2 of the points you can earn for doing exercises!
+This assignment counts towards the points you can earn for doing exercises!
 Your submission will only be scored in terms of *scope*: have you done everything that is required?